kedanco/100-days-kallaway-log/README.md

 The challenge before moving on is to summarize what i've learned so far so that I really understand it..
 Gotta admit that similar to Rails there's a bit of a learning curve here without a live instructor to teach and explain the concepts :(

 **Link to work:**

+### Day 69 : 31th Mar Saturday, 2018

+**Today's Progress:** Udemy React Redux Course

+**Thoughts:** Continued with the course for a good 2 hours, install axios, redux-promises and managed to fetch data from the openweathermap api.

+Tried to solve the outstanding FCC question but failed terribly :( Still having problems, I think I'll find tips and get over it already.

+**Link to work:**